 Students are responsible for damage to University property caused by their negligence or a willful act.
 Students must pay for damages within 15 days after receipt of invoice.
 Damage to University property is charged to the student(s) responsible at the total cost of repair or replacement.
 The student(s) will be subject to disciplinary action, dismissal and/or prosecution on criminal charges.
-The University is not responsible for the damage, loss or theft of personal property under any condition.
-The University is also not responsible for the payment of medical services not performed on campus.
-This includes medical services at KCUMB Physician Associates.
+The University is not responsible for the damage, loss or theft of personal property under any circumstance.
+The University is not responsible for the payment of medical services not performed on campus.